shuklabhay/stereo-sample-gan/paper/paper.md

 ## 5. Results and Discussion

 In all training cases, the model converged to a solution in 4-7 epochs with custom loss metrics and wasserstein distance converging to absolute values under 2.
-Compared to the most similar existing audio generation architecture, SpecGAN, this model presents a 99.60-99.77% reduction in training epoch count.
+This model presents a 99.60-99.77% reduction in training epoch count compared to SpecGAN, the most similar existing model architecture and utilizes 617,964 paramaters, 177,858 for the critic and 440,106 for the generator, which is 9.56 times less than exisitng models like WaveFlow[4].
+A crucial part of the difference is likely the usage of spectrograms in this data over raw data

 Despite the incredibly efficient model solution convergence, the fourier transform based audio representation generation approach has inherit limitations.
 The 256 frequency bin by 256 time frame resolution limits spectral variation and temporal resolution.
 Kick drums aren't affected by this isssue since they are short impulses which contain variation between decaying natures and tones, but they still maintain the overall same "shape."